-Teams MUST bring chemical splash goggles and a writing instrument.
-Teams may also bring spot plates, test tubes and test tube holders or any containers in which they can perform the tests, droppers, popsicle sticks, spatulas, plastic spoons, tongs, forceps, &/or stirring rods for handling materials, pH paper, flame test equipment (cobalt blue glass, wire holders, etc), a thermometer, a ruler and/or calipers, a wash bottle of distilled water, hand lenses or loupes, paper towels, a disposable cup for solid waste, writing instruments, one 8.5” x 11” two-sided page of notes containing information in any form from any source, and one non-programmable calculator.
+Teams MUST bring chemical splash goggles, safety gear, and a writing instrument.
+Teams may also bring spot plates, test tubes and test tube holders or any containers in which they can perform the tests, popsicle sticks, spatulas, plastic spoons, tongs, etc. for handling materials, pH paper, a ruler, conductivity tester, thermometer, hand lenses or loupes, paper towels, a disposable cup for solid waste, writing instruments, a non-camera calculator, and one three ring binder containing information in any form from any source.
+Sheet protectors are encouraged.

 ***SAFETY ISSUE*** In addition toOSHA approved chemical splash goggles with indirect vents, teams also MUST wearclosed toed shoes,pants/skirts that cover legs to the ankle, AND a lab coat/apron that reaches below the knee or they will not be allowed to participate.
 Long hair must be tied back.
 In addition, any teams seen handling materials in an unsafe manner will be disqualified from the event.***SAFETY ISSUE***